Gardening Answers Knowledgebase

 My 100-year-old Jade plant is about 5 feet tall and recently has been producing a sap from its leaves.
 White and sticky.
 Is there anything I can do to help this?
 Is it normal?
 Or is it endangering the plant?
 It is in kind of a cool spot; should I move it to a warmer place?
 It is a succulent, right?
 I would also like some information about repotting if necessary.

 The pests most likely to cause a white, sticky substance are aphids, whiteflies, scale or mealybugs.
 These are known to affect jade plant, or Crassula ovata, which is indeed a succulent.
 They won't destroy plants, but can weaken them and allow other problems to surface.
 If none of the pest descriptions below resemble what you are observing, you can take affected plant samples to a local county extension agent.
 Without knowing the specific pest, we can't suggest specific treatments.
-Northwest Center for Alternatives to Pesticides provides general information on caring for houseplants.
+Northwest Center for Alternatives to Pesticides has general information on caring for houseplants.
 Note their description of mealybugs, which do produce a sticky substance:

 "These insects look like little bits of cotton that are greasy or waxy.
 They are oval in shape, have a segmented body, and are about 1/4 inch long.
 You'll usually find them hidden between leaves and stems or under leaves.
 They move slowly.
 They make a sticky liquid called honeydew and also cause leaves to become distorted and spotted."